turingschool/curriculum-site/module4/lessons/grouping_aggregating.md

 ActiveRecord::StatementInvalid: PG::UndefinedColumn: ERROR:  column artists.avg_length does not exist
 ```

-Whenever you use symbol notation, ActiveRecord assumes that you are referring to a colum of the table that corresponds to the Model you started the query with (in this case `Artist` relates to the `artists` table).
+Whenever you use symbol notation, ActiveRecord assumes that you are referring to a column of the table that corresponds to the Model you started the query with (in this case `Artist` relates to the `artists` table).
 We need to use string notation to tell ActiveRecord to insert the string `"avg_length"` as-is into our group statement, rather than look for an attribute on our model.

 You may also think to group on the `artist_id`: